havelessbemore/nacci/README.md

 Use cases include:

-1. Computer Algorithms: Can be used in dynamic programming algorithms to solve specific types of problems, such as counting ways of tiling, different paths in a grid, or ways of partitioning objects.

-1. Algorithm Analysis: Can be used to analyze the time complexity of algorithms, especially recursive algorithms.
-The sequence can represent the number of operations or recursive calls being made.
+1. Rate Limiting: Use sequences to create rate limiting strategies such as exponential backoff.

 1. Cryptography: Sequences with good pseudo-random properties, such as k-bonacci sequences, can be used in cryptographic algorithms and for generating keys.

 1. Modeling: The Fibonacci sequence is well-known for appearing in natural phenomena, such as the branching of trees, the arrangement of leaves on a stem, or the fruit sprouts of a pineapple.
 For this and more, k-bonacci sequences can be used to model complex natural growth patterns.

 1. Financial Markets: Some traders and analysts use the Fibonacci sequence to predict stock market movements. k-bonacci sequences could potentially be applied in similar financial models to predict market dynamics.

+1. Computer Algorithms: Can be used in dynamic programming algorithms to solve specific types of problems, such as counting ways of tiling, different paths in a grid, or ways of partitioning objects.

+1. Algorithm Analysis: Can be used to analyze the time complexity of algorithms, especially recursive algorithms.
+The sequence can represent the number of operations or recursive calls being made.

 1. Queue Theory: In computing and mathematics, k-bonacci sequences can be applied to problems in queue theory where arrival or service follow a pattern similar to these sequences.